 States and (not "United States").

-- If you have more than 100 shared folders (either shared by you or with you), a global search may not return the expected results.
-The search is done on Favorite shared folders first and then other shared folders, up to 100.
-You may want to designate some folders as Favorites before searching, to ensure better search results.
+- The search is done on Favorite shared folders first and then other shared folders, up to 5000.
+If you have more than 5000 shared folders (either shared by you or with you), a global search may not return the expected results.
+If you think that's the case, you may want to designate some folders as Favorites before searching, to ensure better search results.

 - If a file is larger than 10MB in size, it won't be included in full-text search (a search through the content of a file, not just the metadata about a file).
 You can find the item by searching for the entire name.